aka: Internet Backlash

 - Adam Orth, former creative director for Microsoft, had posted on his Twitter account to respond to the criticism that the Xbox One would require a constant internet connection for it to work.
 Adam basically defended the idea and then posted some weak responses to people that kept blasting him for defending a terrible idea.
 He then told everyone to "deal with it", which yielded instant lambasting.
 This caused Microsoft to quietly terminate Adam while publicly responding to the outcries by saying Adam's statements don't represent the company's ideas and stances.

-- Then there was a video where someone from the company did not see the problem, claiming that everyone had a solid internet connection these days and even insulted fans by stating they should just stick with the Xbox 360 if they can't.
+- Don Mattrick's, former head of the Xbox division, tone-deaf pronouncements to GT TV's Geoff Keighley, in which he claimed that everyone had a solid internet connection these days and even insulted fans by stating they should just stick with the Xbox 360 if they did not.